Pratima-MN/DBMS-Student-Attendance-Management-System/README.md

 Attendance-System
 =================
+Attendance management is important to every single organization.
+Organizations will have to keep a track of people within the organization such as employees and students to maximize their performance.
 The project is meant to create an advanced attendance taking system to help teachers, students and college administration by automating the entire process.
 It is designed keeping scalability and code- reusability in mind, which means that the same project can be altered